UCD-BDLab/BioNeuralNet/docs/source/index.rst

 1. **Graph Construction**:

    - **Not** performed internally.
 You provide or build adjacency matrices externally (e.g., via WGCNA, SmCCNet, or your own scripts).
-   - All modules are designed to integrate seamlessly with pandas—most functions offer options to return results as pandas DataFrames, enabling you to incorporate BioNeuralNet outputs directly into your existing workflows.
+   - All modules are designed to integrate seamlessly with pandas-most functions offer options to return results as pandas DataFrames, enabling you to incorporate BioNeuralNet outputs directly into your existing workflows.

 2. **Graph Clustering**: